On Path diagrams and Stirling permutations: Other branched continued fractions for -Stirling permutations

-Moreover, the nodes of outdegree two in plane increasing tree of size $n+1$ correspond to the number of nodes in ternary increasing trees of size $n$ having exactly one children, connected by a center edge, where this child is a leaf node. \end{theorem} The proof of the the result consists of a simple application of the bijection stated in~\cite{JanKuPa2008}, and is therefore omitted.
+Moreover, the nodes of outdegree two in plane-oriented recursive tree of size $n+1$ correspond to the number of nodes in ternary increasing trees of size $n$ which have exactly one child connected by a center edge, such that this child is itself a leaf node. \end{theorem}

+The proof of the the result consists of a simple application of the bijection stated in~\cite{JanKuPa2008}, and is therefore omitted.

-\begin{example} The Stirling permutation $\sigma$ of size nine corresponding to the trees in \refF{fig2}, obtained either using the bijection with plane increasing tree \cite{Jan2008} or with ternary increasing trees \cite{JanKuPa2008}, is given by $\sigma=221553367788614499$.
-As observed before we have $X^{[B]}_{9,4}(\sigma)=1$, $X^{[B]}_{9,3}(\sigma)=1$ and $X^{[B]}_{9,2}(\sigma)=1$, corresponding to the number of nodes with outdegrees given by four, three and two in the corresponding plane increasing trees, and with the sizes of the left-right trees in ternary increasing trees. \end{example}
+\begin{example} The Stirling permutation $\sigma$ of size nine corresponding to the trees in \refF{fig2}, obtained either using the bijection with plane-oriented recursive tree \cite{Jan2008} or with ternary increasing trees \cite{JanKuPa2008}, is given by $\sigma=221553367788614499$.
+As observed before we have $X^{[B]}_{9,4}(\sigma)=1$, $X^{[B]}_{9,3}(\sigma)=1$ and $X^{[B]}_{9,2}(\sigma)=1$, corresponding to the number of nodes with outdegrees given by four, three and two in the corresponding plane-oriented recursive trees, and with the sizes of the left-right trees in ternary increasing trees. \end{example}